 Licensed teachers employed in Iowa schools may enroll in a distance education program that leads to an M.A. in library and information science and endorsement for school librarianship.
 Contact the School of Library and Information Science for details.

 Students who are interested in school libraries but lack a valid Iowa teaching license may earn licensure as a school teacher librarian by completing 30 s.h. in the College of Education.
 The Master of Arts in library and information science with teacher licensure requires 66 s.h. of credit.
 Students must apply and be admitted to both programs.

-The School of Library and Information Science offers partial-tuition scholarships and one-quarter-time graduate assistantships.
-To be considered for scholarships or assistantships, applicants must meet the M.A. program's grade-point average requirement for admission (see Admission in this section of the Catalog).
-Prospective students must submit letters of application for scholarships before February 1.
+The School of Library and Information Science (SLIS) typically offers limited partial-tuition scholarships and graduate assistantships.
+To be considered for scholarships or assistantships, applicants must meet the M.A. program's grade-point average requirement for admission; see Admission in this section of the Catalog.
 At the discretion of the admissions committee, limited graduate assistantships may be offered to incoming students based on academic merit and prior experience.
-In addition, available assistantships are advertised as they become available; students should apply for specific assistantships.
+In addition, available assistantships in SLIS and in other programs and departments throughout the University are advertised as they become available; students should apply for specific assistantships.

-For information on departmental scholarships, contact the School of Library and Information Science or visit its website to learn about available opportunities.
+To learn more about available opportunities, view the SLIS website for information on departmental scholarships.
 Part-time employment usually is available in the University of Iowa Libraries or other campus units.

 Applications for student loans, work-study eligibility, or other financial assistance should be submitted directly to the University's Office of Student Financial Aid.